December 12th, 2019

 There is indeed a “better” world.
 It’s one in which more needs are met for more people.
 But that’s very hard to gauge.
 To take a step forward, we sometimes have to take two back.
 “God works in mysterious ways.”
 It’s this trust in God, or Life, that’s the issue; not circumstances but how we perceive them.
 The real question is, is life good?

-At this point, humanity has the hammer, and we’re busy pounding away.
-Like they say, when you’re holding a hammer, everything looks like a nail.
-And we can’t just take the hammer away, for the hammer is our own mind.
+At this point, humanity has the hammer, and like they say, when you’re holding a hammer, everything looks like a nail.
+We can’t just take the hammer away, for the hammer is our own mind.
 Our original and fundamental tool is conceptual thinking.
 We have eaten from the tree of knowledge of good and evil, and there’s no going back.
 The only way back is forward; the only way out is through.

 The hammer is not the problem.
 In fact, it’s the solution.
 Now we can consciously understand what’s going on.
 Now we can choose our way.